junwatu/sentiment-analysis-griddb/blog/README.md

-# Sentiment Analysis on Amazon Reviews using OpenAI
+# Sentiment Analysis on Product Reviews using OpenAI

 ## Overview

-This article explores a practical implementation of sentiment analysis on the Amazon Reviews dataset using OpenAI's large language models (LLMs) and GridDB, a scalable time-series database.
+This article explores a practical implementation of sentiment analysis on the product reviews using OpenAI's large language models (LLMs) and GridDB, a scalable time-series database.
 The project involves extracting review data, analyzing sentiment using AI, and efficiently storing and querying the results.
 It's an example of how modern AI tools and database systems can be combined to process and understand massive amounts of customer feedback.

 ## Why Use AI for Sentiment Analysis?

 Manual analysis of customer sentiment is impossible at scale due to the sheer volume of user-generated content.
 Artificial intelligence, especially LLMs like OpenAI’s GPT, enables automated analysis with human-level language understanding.

 Key advantages include:

 * **Scalability**: AI can process millions of reviews quickly and consistently.
 * **Context Awareness**: LLMs are capable of identifying sarcasm, subtle opinions, and emotional tone.